lightdiscord/config-system/machines/readme.md

 # Machines

-Here are listed all my installations (letters).
+Here are listed all my machines (with anime characters).

 ---

-* `λ` - The λ device is my main computer.
+* `Riza Hawkeye` - The definition of the hardware of my main computer.
+* `Sakamoto` - Definition to build an burnable iso.